 Op-Ed | Sustainable Aquaculture & Climate Action in LA Weekly

-In collaboration with Eric Schwaab of the Environmental Defense Fund, I recently co-authored an op-ed in LA Weekly making the case for sustainable aquaculture as a necessary response to the escalating threat climate change poses to our global seafood supply.
+In collaboration with Eric Schwaab of the Environmental Defense Fund, I co-authored an op-ed in LA Weekly on sustainable aquaculture, climate action, and the future of our seafood supply.
+The piece makes a clear case for expanding science-based aquaculture in the United States as a necessary response to climate-driven ocean disruptions and the growing vulnerability of global seafood systems.

 The article, titled “Climate change is threatening our supply of fish.
 To save seafood, we’ll need to grow it sustainably,” draws a straight line between climate-driven ocean disasters—like the billion shellfish that boiled alive in the Pacific Northwest—and the need to build a resilient, domestic seafood system here in the U.S.